SE-TINF22B6/DHBWhub/docs/SOFTWARE_ARCHITECTURE_DOCUMENTATION.md

-# Project Name
+# DHBWhub
 ## Software Architecture Documentation

 ### 1. Introduction
 #### 1.1 Overview
-The architecture design of our project DHBWHub is based on several principles:
+The architecture design of our project DHBWhub is based on several principles:
 1. **Data independence**
    Each layer or component in our architectural system only works with a data model, which contains all the relevant data.
 For example, several components may need data from one database table, but each one gets their data delivered in an appropriate format leaving out all the unnecessary information.